As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Southwest Washington is the most abundant in geodes.
 You can find them in Kalama, Lucas Creek, area E of Adna, Centralia, in the regional stream and river gravels, Doty, in Chehalis River gravels, the Newaukum River gravels close to Forest, or in Toledo, in the river area and stream gravels.

 TIP: Rivers in Washington State are full of beautiful rocks.
 Do you know what rocks you can most often find in and near rivers?
 Check out the most common types of rocks you can find in rivers in the article below:

-Agates are plentiful in the eastern part of Washington, or especially the beaches around Olympic National Park.
+Agates are plentiful in the eastern part of Washington, especially the beaches around Olympic National Park.
 In the northwest, you can find agates in the river gravels of Dungeness, the area gravels of Crescent Beach, La Push, in the gravels of Sol Duc River, or Sappho.

-When it comes to Central Washington, agates are found in the Cle Elum area, in the gravels of Middle Fork Teanaway River, the western part of Bickleton, while in the eastern parts of Washington, agates are abundant in the area gravels near Columbia River, in Ringold.
+When it comes to Central Washington, agates are found in the Cle Elum area, in the gravels of Middle Fork Teanaway River, and the western part of Bickleton, while in the eastern parts of Washington, agates are abundant in the area gravels near Columbia River, in Ringold.

 You can find chert in the northwest regions of Washington.
 Chert is abundant in places such as in the gravels of the Crescent Beach area or in the Sol Duc River gravels.
-In the southwest region of Washington, you can find chert in the area beach gravels of Queets.
+In the southwest region of Washington, you can find chert in the area of beach gravels of Queets.

 What Gemstones Can Be Found in Washington State?